galgantar/standard-deviants/index.markdown

 <div class="flourish-embed flourish-chart" data-src="visualisation/26558729"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26558729/thumbnail" width="100%" alt="chart visualization" /></noscript></div>

-It seems like there is a difference between the mean of the virality score (Virality RSS) is different among communities.
+It seems like there is a difference between the mean of the virality score (Virality RSS) among communities.
 Lets do a statistical test to prove this. <br>

-We will use a **t-test** between all cluster pairs to understand whether the differences in average virality between these clusters are statistically significant.
+We will use a **t-test** 🫖 between all cluster pairs to understand whether the differences in average virality between these clusters are statistically significant.
 A _t-test_ compares the means between 2 groups to determine whether their difference is more than what is expected from random variation alone.
 It returns a _p-value_, where p < 0.05 is the standard for designating the result as statistically significant. <br>
 In the context of our dataset, the _t-test_ shows us if the observed difference in average `virality_rss` of clusters is statistically significant.
 After performing pairwise _t-tests_ on all clusters, we obtain the following covariance matrix of p-values.

 ![p-value heatmap](assets/virality_rss_pvalue_heatmap.png)
 *All p-values outside main diagonal are below 0.05.
 Some are much closer to 0 than others, which we convey with a -log scale on the color bar axis.*

-Since all p-values are below 0.05, we conclude that the differences in means between our different communities are statistically significant.
+💡Since all p-values are below 0.05, we conclude that the differences in means between our different communities are statistically significant.

-# Let Us Cook - Temporal Analysis
+# Let Us Cook - Temporal Analysis 🍳

-A stew requires time to simmer, so that the flavours can open up and flourish.
+A stew requires time to simmer 🛁, so that the flavours can open up and flourish 🌱.
 In most cases, the tastes blend together in an expected way, but in special situations, one persistent flavour can rise to the top.
 This brings us to our temporal analysis where we plot `virality_rss` of each cluster overtime.
-Most posts will end up on the bottom curve, with `virality_rss < 1`, but scattered above, outliers emerge.
-We study what separates these posts and makes them have the viral factor:
+Most posts will end up on the bottom curve, with `virality_rss < 1`, but scattered above, outliers emerge 🦅.
+We study what separates these posts and makes them have the ✨viral factor✨:

 <ul class="nav nav-tabs" id="viewTabsa" role="tablist">
   <li class="nav-item" role="presentation">